catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/6_punctuation.md

 | ![alt text](../img/BnF_Y2-82_Punctuation.png) | tira uers eulx et auisa la belle bellis- |

 ### Modern and Contemporary Sources
-<span class="rule">Punctuation marks in modern and contemporary sources **MUST** be transcribed exactly as they appear in the source.
-This includes periods, commas, exclamation marks, question marks, and similar signs, which **MUST** be represented faithfully.</span>
+Punctuation marks in modern and contemporary sources **MUST** be transcribed exactly as they appear in the source.
+This includes periods, commas, exclamation marks, question marks, and similar signs, which **MUST** be represented faithfully.

 #### Standardization of Allographic Variations
 Some graphical variations are considered allographic.
 In such cases, **the representation MUST be reduced to a single standardized sign**: